outde-xyz/website/content/Discussions/2020-04-24_graf_regularregex.md

 If you don't know what a regular expression is, think of it as search (or search and replace) on steroids.
 If you work with a lot of text files --- surprise, I do --- regular expressions can make your life a lot easier, but they also have a nasty habit of turning into byzantine symbol salad that's impossible to decipher.
 Allow me to demonstrate.
-Or just skip ahead to the next section, this is all a rather slow, dull build-up to the interesting stuff.
+Or maybe skip ahead to the next section, this one here is just a slow introductory build-up to the interesting stuff.

 Suppose you want to change every instance of *regular expression* to the shorter *regex*.
 If you're like me, you will use `sed` for this, the **s**tream **ed**itor.